n0rdy/n0rdy-blog/content/posts/20250203/when-postgres-index-meets-bcrypt.md

 WHERE ssn_hash = '$2a$06$DQqtgCtvY9GkT3uHpShehuxb3eHD50H6XNxzEyoxZkuDjEt87/6Ce';
 ```

-we can see, that this time Postgres will use the index:
+we can see that this time Postgres will use the index:

 ```plain
 Index Scan using users_ssn_hashed_idx on users  (cost=0.28..8.30 rows=1 width=138) (actual time=0.015..0.015 rows=0 loops=1)